-At the Meeting, we will also update you on our projects and our plans for the future.
-You will also be able to speak to and ask questions of the Board and senior management.
 The enclosed Management Information Circular describes the business to be conducted at the Meeting.
-Shareholders will have an equal opportunity to attend, ask questions and vote at the Meeting in person or online regardless of their geographic location.
+Shareholders will have an equal opportunity to attend, ask questions and vote at the Meeting in person.

 It is important that you exercise your vote, and all shareholders are strongly encouraged to vote prior to the Meeting by completing and returning your proxy form.
 We look forward to speaking with you at the Meeting.